lLuceer/LPZS-Mod-Helper/README.md

 5. Copy in the python script either chunk for chunkdata or zpop or cell for map cells (without bracket one coordinate after the other)

 * Check that coordinates aren't locked as it use the coordinates feedback on the left

+* If you don't want to go through the TamperMonkey extension you can also just copy paste the script in your console